ICOS-Carbon-Portal/pylib/docs/modules.md

 ### **Dobj.station**
 This returns information about the station, where the data was collected/measured, to provide information about the provenance of the data.
 Further information about sammplingHeight, instruments, documentation, etc. can be found in `dobj.meta['specificInfo']['acquisition']`.
 Please be aware that prior to version 0.1.15 this has returned a string with station id, which is now available as station['id'].
-An example code snippet on how to extract all 'keys' from a nested dictionary is available in (#faq)[#faq]
+An example code snippet on how to extract all 'keys' from a nested dictionary is available in the [FAQ](faq.md#q1)

 - Return DICT